Pakistan wobble but beat Sri Lanka to stay afloat in Asia Cup 2025

 It was then down to all-rounders Hussain Talat, whose batting against India was heavily criticised, and Muhammad Nawaz to take Pakistan home against the skilful Sri Lankan bowling attack.

 Talat scored 32 off 20 to calm Pakistan’s nerves.
-At the other end, Nawaz hit 38 off 24 and ended the run-chase with two huge sixes off Chameera to take Pakistan home with two overs to spare.
+At the other end, Nawaz hit 38 off 24 and ended the run chase with two huge sixes off Chameera to take Pakistan home with two overs to spare.

 Earlier, Pakistan’s decision to bowl first paid off almost instantly when Shaheen Shah Afridi bowled out Kusal Mendis on the second ball of the match.

-He then dismissed Sri Lanka’s leading run-scorer Pathum Nissanka in his second over to leave the six-time champions reeling.
+He then dismissed Sri Lanka’s leading run scorer, Pathum Nissanka, in his second over to leave the six-time champions reeling.

 Kusal Perera and captain Charith Asalanka put together a brief partnership before their dismissals.